 The Resource Centre held two workshops on chairing meetings in March 2016.
 These were attended by twelve people from nine different Brighton & Hove City Council Tenant and Resident Associations.

-A guide to the key responsibilities of your management committee, trustees or other governing body.
+A guide to the key responsibilities of an organisation’s management committee, trustees or other governing body.

 Quick and easy guide to taking minutes

 A quick overview of the main roles of officers, and a more detailed explanation of the role of the Secretary.

 A step-by-step guide on how to be the treasurer for a community group.
 Includes basic principles of managing money, keeping track of cash and bank accounts, and sharing information with the rest of your group.